-FCS_CKM.4/AES_SCL Cryptographic key destruction - AES_SCL

-Dependencies: [FDP_ITC.1 Import of user data without security attributes, or key destruction method overwriting or zeroing that meets the following:

-FCS_CKM.4.1/AES_SCL The TSF shall destroy cryptographic keys in accordance with a specified cryptographic
+FCS_CKM.4/AES_SCL Cryptographic key destruction - AES_SCL Hierarchical to: No other components.
+Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4.1/AES_SCL The TSF shall destroy cryptographic keys in accordance with a specified cryptographic key destruction method overwriting or zeroing that meets the following: None

 This SFR refers to the AES provided by the optional symmetric cryptographic library (SCL) and is not applicable if the TOE is delivered with a blocked SCP or without SCL.
 The key destruction can be done by overwriting the key register interfaces or by software reset of the SCP which provides immediate zeroing of all SCP key registers.
-The data object stored in the memory of the TOE can be destroyed using the "Cipher_Close()" function of the SCL.
+The data object stored in the memory of the TOE can be destroyed using the "Cipher\Close()" function of the SCL.